-The days of free drinks, free snacks and food are long gone.
+The days of free drinks and free meals are long gone.
 Since airlines are cutting back on free things, Cille continues by saying the need to bring your own snack for local or international travels.
-You may not have enough time to grab a snack at the airport and usually the prices at the airport and in the airplane are way higher than what you could get at your local grocery store.
+You may not have enough time to grab a bite at the airport, and usually, the prices at the airport and in the airplane are way higher than what you could get at your local grocery store.

 Plan ahead and get plenty of snacks for your children.

-There are times when parents with babies did not bring enough baby food and baby formulas.
-That could be devastating if the child needs a certain type of baby formulas.
-Usually the airlines have ‘emergency supplies of baby formulas’…but what if the child is allergic to the type they carry?
+There are times when parents with babies did not bring enough baby food and baby formula.
+That could be devastating if the child needs a specific type of baby formula.
+Usually, the airlines have ‘emergency supplies of baby formula,’ but what if the child is allergic to the kind they carry?

-Bring baby formulas, baby food and extra diapers.
+Bring baby formula, baby food, and extra diapers.
 Have ample time to prepare ahead.

 Something to drink always:

 “Mom, I’m thirsty,” kids crying in the background.
-With the airlines restrictions on liquid, parents and guardians with children need to prepare enough water for the flights.
+With the airline's restrictions on liquid, parents and guardians with children need to prepare enough water for the flights.
 Buy bottled water after the airport security before boarding the flight.

 Cille said parents should always prepare for enough snacks and water for the unforeseen circumstances of delay or lack of suitable snacks carried by airlines or in the airport terminal.